SeerGlaucus/professional-js-3rd/chapter4/content-5.md

 *Àí½âÀ¬»øÊÕ¼¯

 1.¶¯Ì¬ÊôÐÔ
-Ö»ÄÜ¸øÒýÓÃÀàÐÍÖµÌí¼ÓÊôÐÔ£¬¶ø²»ÄÜ¸ø»ù±¾ÀàÐÍÖµÍ¢¼ÓÊôÐÔ£¨Undifined¡¢Null¡¢Boolean¡¢string¡¢Number£©
+Ö»ÄÜ¸øÓÃÀàÐÍÖµÌí¼ÓÊôÐÔ£¬¶ø²»ÄÜ¸ø»ù±¾ÀàÒýÐÍÖµÍ¢¼ÓÊôÐÔ£¨Undifined¡¢Null¡¢Boolean¡¢string¡¢Number£©
-var a = ¡°str¡±£»
+va a = ¡°strr¡±£»
 a.name = "sss";
 alert(a.name);//undifined